VirtoCommerce/vc-module-mcp-server/README.md

 ### Key Features

+**Currently Implemented:**
+- ✅ **Project Structure**: Complete module structure following VirtoCommerce standards
+- ✅ **MCP Scaffolding**: Basic MCP protocol server implementation
+- ✅ **Compilation**: Module compiles without errors and can be loaded

+**Planned Features (In Development):**
-- ✅ **MCP 1.0 Compatible**: Implements the latest Model Context Protocol specification
+- 🚧 **MCP 1.0 Compatible**: Will implement the latest Model Context Protocol specification
-- ✅ **Auto-Discovery**: Automatically discovers and exposes API endpoints from VirtoCommerce modules
+- 🚧 **Auto-Discovery**: Will automatically discover and expose API endpoints from VirtoCommerce modules
-- ✅ **Tool Generation**: Converts API controllers and methods into MCP tools with proper schemas
+- 🚧 **Tool Generation**: Will convert API controllers and methods into MCP tools with proper schemas
-- ✅ **Secure by Design**: Implements proper authentication and authorization
+- 🚧 **Secure by Design**: Will implement proper authentication and authorization
-- ✅ **Multi-Database Support**: Works with SQL Server, MySQL, and PostgreSQL
+- 🚧 **Multi-Database Support**: Will work with SQL Server, MySQL, and PostgreSQL
-- ✅ **Extensible**: Easy to extend with custom tools and capabilities
+- 🚧 **Extensible**: Will be easy to extend with custom tools and capabilities

 ## Installation

+> **⚠️ Development Version Warning**
+>
+> This module is currently in **prototype stage**.
+Installation instructions below are for development and testing purposes only.
+> The module is not yet ready for production use and many features are not implemented.

 ### Prerequisites